taurushq-io/frost-ed25519/README.md

 r = H( prefix || M )
 ```

+For threshold signing it is much harder to generate nonce in a deterministic way.
+We refer the reader to [FROST](https://eprint.iacr.org/2020/852.pdf) for the procedure used to generate the nonces.

 ### Verification

 The verification algorithm takes a public key `A`, the signed message `M` and the signature `(R,S)`.